Leg Days: 3 Must-Do Exercises for your Lower Body

 3. Scoop your hands together and out in front of your chest.
 Maintain the weight in your right heel, straight spine, square hips, and feel your glutes hold you in place.
 Take 3-5 deep breathes as you hold this position.

-4. Extend your arms higher overhead as your body maintains all other positions and your glutes are now burning with effort.
+4. Extend your arms higher overhead as your body maintains all other positions; your glutes should be burning with effort at this point.
 Take another 3-5 deep breathes in this position.
 Keep your chest up and chin back so your neck does not strain.